bootlin/training-materials/slides/debugging-kernel-debugging/debugging-kernel-debugging.typ

   - Interactive or post-mortem debugging

-- Many of those features need to be explicitely enabled in the kernel menuconfig, those are grouped in the `Kernel hacking -> Kernel debugging` menuconfig entry.
+- Many of those features need to be explicitly enabled in the kernel menuconfig, those are grouped in the `Kernel hacking -> Kernel debugging` menuconfig entry.

   - #kconfig("CONFIG_DEBUG_KERNEL") should be set to "y" to